 Agile is the rebel, rejecting the traditional methodologies of project management.
-Gantt charts are over one-hundred years old.
+Gantt charts are over one hundred years old.
 Can these opposing forces actually work together?

-While Agile offers innovative techniques to run a fast-paced project, it’s not the best way to manage every project, or even every aspect of a single project.
+While Agile offers innovative techniques to run a fast-paced project, it’s not the best way to manage every project or even every aspect of a single project.
 Agile delivers results early and often, while traditional methodologies deliver results at the end of a project.
 Agile embraces and adapts to change.
 Traditional methodologies control change to avoid unexpected problems.

 That doesn’t mean the two can’t find some common ground.
 In most cases, a long and complex project is going to use a variety of techniques.
-Some may use Agile (for sprints within the larger project), while others apply a top-down, Waterfall approach.
+Some may use Agile for sprints within the larger project, while others apply a top-down, Waterfall approach.

 In these larger projects, there are often multiple teams at play, each dedicated to a specific project goal.
 These teams are likely working on different aspects of the project, so while the IT team is fluent in Agile, product development may need a more structured environment to get work done.
-Basically, the project is being completed successfully through a hybrid methodology.
+Basically, the project is being completed through a hybrid methodology.

 If you’re leading the project and managing both teams, you’ll want them working from a tool that is flexible for everyone who uses it.
-That’s where a collaborative and online project management software comes in handy.
+That’s where a collaborative and online project management solution comes in handy.

-1. Sprint Tracking
+1. Sprint tracking

 You can also track the change requests you receive from project stakeholders.
 Add these to the Gantt chart to identify which ones you’re executing each sprint.
 Items in the backlog will drop in and out as the team moves through their sprint.